MattWotus/sgt-react/README.md

-# sgt-react
+# student-grade-table-full-stack
-A React application for teachers who want to manage course records.
+A full-stack React and Node.js application for teachers who want to manage course records.